jmill29/jmill29.github.io/README/README.md

 ## Contributions
 No contributions will be accepted at this time, however if you'd like to report a bug, please email me at jacoblmiller.jlm@gmail.com.

-## License
-This portfolio website is open-source.
-Feel free to fork the repository and use it as a template for your own portfolio.
-Please ensure appropriate attribution if you choose to use this project as a starting point for your website.

 <br>
 Thank you for visiting my portfolio, and I hope you enjoy exploring my projects and gaining insights into my programming journey!